 Ginger's voice was really authentic.
 I liked getting to know more about her and what she felt about her mom dying years ago and their family's constant moving.
 It hurt when she couldn't sit with her friends anymore because the bullies said so.
 The way Ginger grew and matured throughout the story is simply beautiful.

 Bullying isn't a joke.
 It's real and it's out there.
 You Can't Sit With Us deals more with the word-bullying than the hit-and-punch bullying.
-The type of bullying that leaves you feeling like a looser and a nerd.
+The type of bullying that leaves you feeling like a loser and a nerd.
 The type that threatens a girl through email and spreads rumors on Twitter and vandalizes her dad's car.
-The type that's hard to pin point and that's easy to miss for the adults.
+The type that's hard to pinpoint and that's easy to miss for the adults.
 But it's still there.

 You Can't Sit With Us is Nancy Rue's second book in the anti-bullying series.
 It is told from the bullied girl's point of view.
 Ginger learns that sometimes bullying won't go away and that she can't give away the power to be herself even when it's hard.
 There is also discussion on how to do that.